-Bernalillo County DA creates new warrant tracking ‘fugitive finder’ app
+Bernalillo County DA creates new warrant tracking ‘Fugitive Finder’ app

 ALBUQUERQUE, N.M.
-(KRQE) – A new computer app is aiming to making it easier for police officers and sheriff’s deputies to find accused criminals who have warrants in and around Albuquerque.
+(KRQE) – A new computer app is aiming to make it easier for police officers and sheriff’s deputies to find accused criminals who have warrants in and around Albuquerque.

 The Bernalillo County District Attorney’s Office is nearly finished developing the app, which will allow law enforcement officers to map out the last known locations of accused criminals in their nearby range.